 Local marketing automation (LMA) is best understood as Gartner describes it: "local marketing enablement software."
 While it does automate parts of your local marketing workflows and processes, it's really a tool that helps align local marketers with their national brand management teams.
 LMA platforms need to help brands complete key activities for local marketing, including:

 LMA offers more than simply automation.
-A robust Local Marketing Automation tool should also encompass digital asset management (DAM) and product information management (PIM) capabilities, in order to help local marketers execute campaigns
+A robust Local Marketing Automation tool should also encompass digital asset management (DAM) and product information management (PIM) capabilities, in order to help local marketers execute campaigns.

-The term “marketing automation” is applied to software tools, generally cloud-based applications that help companies do personalized digital marketing at scale.
-These “engines” help brands deliver personalized content via conditional logic, and use prospect behavior to “trigger” event-based emails.
-MA tools also support the sales process by gathering data on a prospect’s digital behavior, like website visits and email engagement.
+The term "marketing automation" is applied to software tools, generally cloud-based applications that help companies do personalized digital marketing at scale.
+These "engines" help brands deliver personalized content via conditional logic and use prospect behavior to "trigger" event-based emails.
+MA tools also support the sales process by gathering data on a prospect's digital behavior, like website visits and email engagement.

 Many digital marketers have come to rely on the features most marketing automation tools of this type include:

-Marketing automation tools like these are generally designed for “digital-first” companies: B2B sellers and other businesses who may only do online marketing.
-Marketing automation allows these businesses to be efficient, and “do” more digital marketing with less effort.
+Marketing automation tools like these are generally designed for "digital-first" companies: B2B sellers and other businesses that may only do online marketing.
+Marketing automation allows these businesses to be efficient, and "do" more digital marketing with less effort.